KunyuHe/Donation-Projects-Outcome-Predictions/README.md

 **Directly from the project [Data Description](https://www.kaggle.com/c/kdd-cup-2014-predicting-excitement-at-donors-choose/data):**

-The data is provided in a relational format and split by dates.
+*The data is provided in a relational format and split by dates.
 Any project posted prior to 2014-01-01 is in the training set (along with its funding outcomes).
 Any project posted after is in the test set.
 Some projects in the test set may still be live and are ignored in the scoring.
-We do not disclose which projects are still live to avoid leakage regarding the funding status.
+We do not disclose which projects are still live to avoid leakage regarding the funding status.*

-A detailed description of the data sets and variables can be found at the webpaged linked above.

 Basically there are five data sets, namely `projects`, `resources`, `essays`, `donations` and `outcomes`: